2 Control flow, structs, modules and types

 With struct definitions, you can create (or define) a new data type in Zig.
 These struct definitions work the same way as they work in C. You give a name to this new struct (or, to this new data type you are creating), then, you list the data members of this new struct.
 You can also register functions inside this struct, and they become the methods of this particular struct (or data type), so that, every object that you create with this new type, will always have these methods available and associated with them.

 In Zig, we normally declare the constructor and the destructor methods of our structs, by declaring an init() and a deinit() methods inside the struct.
-This is just a naming convention that you will find across the entire Zig standard library.
+This is just a naming convention that you will find across the entire Zig Standard Library.
 So, in Zig, the init() method of a struct is normally the constructor method of the class represented by this struct.
 While the deinit() method is the method used for destroying an existing instance of that struct.

-The init() and deinit() methods are both used extensively in Zig code, and you will see both of them being used when we talk about allocators at Section 3.2.
-But, as another example, let’s build a simple User struct to represent an user of some sort of system.
-If you look at the User struct below, you can see the struct keyword, and inside of a pair of curly braces, we write the struct’s body.
+The init() and deinit() methods are both used extensively in Zig code, and you will see both of them being used when we talk about allocators in Section 3.3.
+But, as another example, let’s build a simple User struct to represent a user of some sort of system.

-Notice the data members of this struct, id, name and email.
-Every data member have it’s type explicitly annotated, with the colon character (:) syntax that we described earlier at Section 1.2.2.
+If you look at the User struct below, you can see the struct keyword.
+Notice the data members of this struct: id, name and email.
+Every data member has its type explicitly annotated, with the colon character (:) syntax that we described earlier in Section 1.2.2.
 But also notice that every line in the struct body that describes a data member, ends with a comma character (,).
 So every time you declare a data member in your Zig code, always end the line with a comma character, instead of ending it with the traditional semicolon character (;).

 const std = @import("std");